-Whenever a key is pressed or a call is received, the keypad and display light up automatically to make it easy to read in poor light conditions.
+Whenever the keypad is pressed, the 3-way or channel selector controls are turned, or a call is received, the keypad and display light up automatically to make it easy to read in poor light conditions.

 Backlighting usually remains on for a few seconds, unless further radio activity is detected.
 The period of time that the backlighting remains on once no further radio activity is detected is determined by the backlighting timer.
 The duration of this timer is set when the radio is programmed.